-Transcutaneous electrical nerve stimulation (TENS) describes the application of electrical stimulation to the surface of the skin.
-In addition to more traditional settings such as a physician's office or an outpatient clinic, TENS can be self-administered in a patient's home.
+Transcutaneous electrical nerve stimulation and transcutaneous afferent patterned stimulation are noninvasive neuromodulation techniques that involve the application of electrical stimulation to the surface of the skin.
+In addition to more traditional settings such as a physician's office or an outpatient clinic, these techniques can be self-administered in an individual's home.